Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Clinerion’s technology maps the terminologies of sponsors and trial sites, so that trial protocols can be consistently and effectively queried across many platforms, creating one single comprehensive view for protocol optimization, site feasibility and subsequent real-time patient search and identification.
 Clinerion provides the only solution in the market which combines:

-Clinerion’s technology solution only receives anonymized patient information from the hospital.
+Clinerion’s Patient Network Explorer only receives anonymized patient information from the hospital.
 This undergoes many complex processes to bring data from a multitude of hospitals and information systems, and a plethora of local medical conventions to the same level and ensure that all networked hospitals can be addressed at the same level with one single query.
 Clinerion’s technology extracts, normalizes, completes and “cleanses” data from existing EHRs to ensure semantic interoperability between them, before indexing them.
 These many processes represent the expertise and know-how of Clinerion.

 Clinerion’s system then can screen the EHRs, including coded information (for diagnoses, treatments, medications, etc.), data (e.g. demographics, lab values) and free text (such as narratives and reports).
 Eligibility criteria can be mapped between standard medical and hospital-specific terminologies, while free text is screened with the support of a natural language processing technologies.